ShenaniganDApp/docs/docs/home.md

 * [Tokenomics](./tokenomics) -- Learn about SHE's Governence Token known as $PRTCL.

-* [DAO](./dao) -- Everything there is to know about SHE's DAO.

 * [SHE's-NFT](./nft) -- Dive into the NTF's SHE has to offer to the defi world!

+* [FAQ](./faq) -- A simple faq (frequently asked questions) page all pertaining to SHE.

-**Other Useful Pages**
+### **Other Useful Pages**

-* [Team](./team) -- See who's help SHE monitize dathletes all around the world
+* [Team](./team) -- See who help's SHE monitize dathletes all around the world!

 * [Roadmap](./roadmap) -- The up-to-date roadmap, SHE welcomes you to see the vision

+* [Pink-Paper](./pinkpaper) -- A technical break down of how SHE works.

 **Contribute**

-SHE is always looking for individuals looking to contribute!
-If you are looking to help out head on over to SHE's [github](https://github.com/ShenaniganDApp) and tackle one of the issues we have listed.
-Just submit your pull request after!
-Feel free to join our Discord Channel as well and speak to one of SHE's Core team members.
+SHE is always looking for individuals who want to contribute!
+Shenanigan uses [SourceCred](https://sourcecred.io/), which means the more effort you give to SHE, the more SHE will give to you!
+If you think you have something to offer to SHE head on over to our [contriubution](./contribution) page for details on how to you can help!